ghurel-rh/servicemesh-2-rhsso-examples/approach_3/README.md

 Compared to approach 1, the `RequestAuthentication` also tells Istio to look for the JWT tokens in the `x-forwarded-access-token` HTTP header.

-The created `AuthenticationPolicy` object tells that the JWT token, to be valid, must be issued by our RHSSO and for any user with email address matching `shadowman@redhat.com` or `another@email.com`.
+The created `AuthenticationPolicy` object tells that the JWT token, to be valid, must be issued by our RHSSO and for any user with email address matching `shadowman@redhat.com` or `another@email.com`(see [Istio conditions page](https://istio.io/latest/docs/reference/config/security/conditions/) for more example of conditions).
 During prerequisites phase, we created a user `localuser` inside RHSSO, and this user has the address `shadowman@redhat.com`.

 ## Test the OIDC redirection workflow to access bookinfo
-In a browser, open https://istio-ingressgateway-istio-system.apps.<CLUSTERNAME>.<BASEDOMAIN>/productpage .
+In a browser, in private navigation mode, open https://istio-ingressgateway-istio-system.apps.<CLUSTERNAME>.<BASEDOMAIN>/productpage .
 You are redirected to our RHSSO, and if you authenticate using `localuser:localuser` you are then successfully redirected to the `bookinfo` application.

 Now, if you remove the `shadowman@redhat.com` line from the AuthorizationPolicy object (using `oc edit authorizationpolicy authpolicy -n bookinfo`) and try again to access https://istio-ingressgateway-istio-system.apps.<CLUSTERNAME>.<BASEDOMAIN>/productpage with `localuser`, access will be denied.